 file on the main page of the site:

-In order to fetch translation by its key, you may utilize $.i18n()
+In order to fetch translation by its key, utilize the $.i18n()

 function.
 Remember, however, that we are loading our translation files asynchronously, and therefore have to wait until they are ready.
 Luckily, the load()